alvin-est/improved-barnacle/README.md

 # SVG Logo Maker
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ## Description
-This application will guide the user through a series of prompts in order to generate a logo.svg file.
+This application will guide you through a series of prompts in order to generate a logo.svg file.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)